 Om Prakash’s prolific output continued over the next two decades, as he churned out stellar performances in Buddha Mil Gaya (1971), Chupke Chupke (1975), Julie(1975), Namak Halaal (1982) and Sharaabi (1984).
 By then a well-recognized character artist, Om Prakash was known to lend his inimitable touch to any character he took on, often acting well enough to rival the lead.

 Besides acting and writing, Prakash also received a chance to flex his classical music training when he sang a song for the film Bindiya (1960).
-He turned his remarkable talents to direction with Kanhaiya (1959) and Duniya Gol Hai (1955), and turned producer for films like Sanjog (1961) and Jahan Ara (1964).
+He turned his remarkable talents to direction with Kanhaiya (1959) and Duniya Gol Hai (1955) and turned producer for films like Sanjog (1961) and Jahan Ara (1964).
+On the personal front, he was married to Prabha Chibber and his brother Ram Prakash Pachhi was an actor and producer.
 A giant of the industry, Om Prakash died on 21 February 1998, thus bringing to an end a glorious career.

 Image Courtesy: Filmfare